-3.2.1.1.
+3.1.1.
 Overview

-A review of the length frequency data available from the NMFS Trip Interview Program (TIP) database indicated that sample sizes were sufficient to conduct a comprehensive time-series length analysis for a limited number of species, island, and gear combinations (see SEDAR-DW-04 paper; Table 3.2.5.1).
+The main source of data for redtail parrotfish is length data from the NMFS TIP database.
+A review of the length frequency data available from the NMFS Trip Interview Program (TIP) database showed that sample sizes were sufficient to conduct a comprehensive time-series analysis for a limited number of species, island, and gear combinations (see SEDAR-DW-04 paper).
 Our analysis focused on time series analyses and relative differences in total mortality estimates rather than on absolute values of total mortality due to considerable uncertainty in age-growth parameters.
 Total mortality (Z) estimates and the ability to detect changes in mortality were explored using a variant of the Beverton-Holt length-based mortality estimator (Beverton and Holt 1956, 1957).

-3.2.1.2.
+3.1.2.
 Data Sources

-The only source of length data for this analysis was the TIP database (detailed evaluation is presented in SEDAR-DW-04 paper).
-Input values for other the parameters populating the model were gathered from available literature (Table 3.2.5.2).
-The SEDAR 26 DW and AW panels noted considerable uncertainty about the existing values of von Bertalanffy growth parameters.
-Information from comparable species and expert opinion were used to develop the sensitivity range for the input parameters.
+The only source of data for this analysis was from the TIP database (detailed evaluation is presented in SEDAR-DW-04 paper).
+Input values for other necessary values were gathered from available literature (Table 3.5.2).
+At the data workshop (DW) and the assessment workshop (AW) considerable uncertainty about existing von Bertalanffy growth parameters was expressed.
+Information from comparable species and expert opinion were used to develop the sensitivity range for the input parameters, which will be explained later.

-3.2.1.3.
+3.1.3.
 Model Configuration and Equations

-The Beverton-Holt mortality estimator has received widespread use, especially in data-limited situations, owing mainly to the minimal parameter inputs, which are the von Bertalanffy growth parameters K and L{∞} , the so-called length of first capture (smallest size at which animals are fully vulnerable to the fishery and to the sampling gear), L_c , and the mean length of the animals (\overline{L}) above the length L_c :
+The Beverton-Holt mortality estimator has received widespread use, especially in data-limited situations, because the only required information is the von Bertalanffy growth parameters K and L{∞} , the so-called length of first capture (smallest size at which animals are fully vulnerable to the fishery and to the sampling gear), L_c , and the mean length of the animals (\overline{L}) above the length L_c :